 Can I see / listen to the audio visual/ audio record of my interview?
 Can I get a copy?

 Police must allow you to view the audio visual record and you are able to obtain a copy of the audio record part of it, but not the visual part.
 You are able to obtain and listen to an audio record of interview [see s 74D(4) Summary Offences Act 1953 (SA)].

-Under the Summary Offences Regulations 2016 (SA) a person who is to be interviewed may be taken to have complex communication needs if the person has significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury.
-However this does not include if the temporary illness is due to intoxication [reg 18(2)].
+Under the Summary Offences Regulations 2016 (SA) a person has complex communication needs if they have significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury.
+Intoxication, however, is not defined as a complex communication difficulty [reg 18(2)].

-If an investigating officer wants to interview a suspect who they believe may have complex communication needs, the officer must make the following arrangements as relevant:
+If an investigating officer intends to interview a suspect who they believe may have complex communication needs, the officer must make the following arrangements as relevant:

-A prescribed communication assistant is a person who provides communications assistance to suspects or vulnerable witnesses while being interviewed and includes communication partners (a person or class of people approved by the Attorney General to be this) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .
+A prescribed communication assistant is a person who provides assistance to suspects or vulnerable witnesses while being interviewed and includes communication partner within the meaning of section 4 of the Evidence Act 1929 (SA) (see prescribed communication partners below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .

-However the interview can still go ahead with out a prescribed communications assistant or device if it is not reasonably practicable to have one there (for example one is not available); and the circumstances mean that it is not worth postponing the interview until those arrangements can be made [reg 19(2)-(3)].
+While the interviewing officer is obligated to make arrangements for a prescribed communication assistant or device as appropriate, the interview can still go ahead with out the assistant or device if it is not reasonably practicable to have one there (for example, where one is not available), and where the circumstances do not warrant the interview being postponed [reg 19(2)-(3)].

 Powers to search and examine